 Massage Areas and Range

-Depending on your budget and needs, you may want something just for your back, or you may prefer a high-end chair that gets your feet up to your neck.
+Depending on your budget and needs, you may want something just for your back, or you may prefer a high-end chair that gets from your feet up to your neck.
 When looking at massage areas and the range of a massage chair, it’s good to look at the track of the massage chair.

 While some have fixed massage nodes, many massage chairs have a track along the back of the chair that follows usual contours and moves massage rollers up and down your back.
-There are generally three types of tracks, each one progressively longer:
+There are generally three types of tracks; each one progressively longer:

 - The S track is the shortest, usually starting at the neck and reaching down to the lower back, following the wave shape of your spine.